14 Waterfalls in Tasmania to Chase on Your Next Adventure

 A local favourite, Halls Falls is situated near the town of Pyengana in the north-east of the state.
 A small but stunning waterfall, you can reach it by taking the easy trail (it does get a little steep towards the bottom) down to the falls.

-Unlike some of the bigger, powerful waterfalls in Tasmania, Halls Falls is peaceful and gentle – and not slammed with tourists either.
-If it’s hot, take a dip in the swimming hole - you might even see a platypus!
+Unlike some of Tasmania’s bigger, more powerful waterfalls, Halls Falls is peaceful and gentle — and blissfully free from crowds.
+On warm days, take a dip in the swimming hole; if you’re lucky, you might even spot a platypus.

 Anchor Road, Pyengana